maartenpaauw/model-states-for-filament-docs/README.md

 Model states for Filament comes packed with a range of features to enhance your experience:

-- Listing states.
+- Listing states within tables and exports.
-- Filtering states.
+- Filtering records by states.
+- Grouping records by states.
 - Transition to valid states using select or toggle buttons components.
 - Transition to valid states using page and table actions.
 - [Spatie Laravel model states](https://spatie.be/docs/laravel-model-states/v2/01-introduction) package support